Lindblad Tomography of a Superconducting Quantum Processor

-Before estimating the Lindbladian of the channel for continuous time $t$, we can first separately extract the instantaneous evolution maps of the channel at each discrete time $t_i$, which can then be used to check the assumption of Markovianity.
+Before estimating the Lindbladian of the channel for continuous time $t$, we can first separately extract the instantaneous evolution maps of the channel at each discrete time step $t_i$, which can then be used to check the validity of the time-independent Markovian model.
 Any quantum operation can be described by a set of Kraus operators such that the final state is related to the initial state as $\rho=\sum_j\mathcal{K}_j\rho_0\mathcal{K}^{\dagger}_j,$ where the Kraus operators satisfy $\sum_j\mathcal{K}^{\dagger}_j\mathcal{K}_j=\Id$ for a trace-preserving process.
 Note that the Kraus operators are only unique up to a unitary transformation: a quantum channel can be described by two different but equivalent sets of Kraus operators $\{\mathcal{K}_j\}$ and $\{\mathcal{K}'_k\}$, which will be related through a unitary matrix $U$ such that $\mathcal{K}_j=\sum_k U_{jk}\mathcal{K}_k'$.
 In standard process tomography, one therefore often estimates a process matrix $\chi$ which is unique in a specified operator basis.
 Since the process matrix can be readily calculated from the Kraus operators and vice-versa, one can choose either description without loss of generality.
-As we explain below, we use MLE to estimate the Kraus operators.
-We also used the same MLE approach to estimate the process matrix but found a slower convergence of the optimization compared to the Kraus estimation.
+In this work, we chose to estimate the Kraus operators, however we note that we also used the same MLE approach to estimate the process matrix but found a slower convergence of the optimization compared to the Kraus estimation.
 We believe this is likely due to the unitary freedom in fixing the elements of the Kraus matrices.
-We will therefore describe the estimation of the Kraus operators here.
+In what follows, we will therefore describe the estimation of the Kraus operators.

-For LT of the Idling Channel, the task is to estimate the Kraus operators describing the qubit evolution during discrete delay times.
-For time delays $t_i \in [t_1,t_2,\ldots,t_N]$ we consider a maximum likelihood function of a similar form to Eq.~(\ref{eq:loglike1}),
+Characterizing the idling channel, the task is to estimate the Kraus operators describing the qubit evolution at discrete delay times.
+For each time delay $t_i \in [t_1,t_2,\ldots,t_N]$ we consider a maximum likelihood function of a similar form to Eq.~\eqref{eq:loglike1},